-Melarsomine (Immiticide®): This drug is given by injection deep into the muscles of the back as either a two-day series (one injection per day, two consecutive days) or, in patients with more severe disease, as a split protocol (one injection, followed one month later by two consecutive injections one day apart for a total of three injections).
+Melarsomine (Immiticide®): This drug is given by injection deep into the muscles of the back as either a two-day series (one injection per day, two consecutive days) or as a split protocol (one injection, followed one month later by two consecutive injections one day apart for a total of three injections).
 This split protocol approach has become more common Immiticide® is currently the most commonly used type of treatment.
 Melarsomine is considered superior in its safety and efficacy.

 Sodium thiacetarsemide (Caparsolate®).
 This drug is given by injection into the vein.
 The most widely accepted injection routine is two injections, eight hours apart on two consecutive days, for a total of four doses.
 Please note that thiacetarsemide (Caparsolate®) is currently unavailable/off the market.

 This is done only in dogs with a positive filarial test.
 It is given one month after the adulticide treatment is completed:

 Milbemycin (Interceptor®).
 A monthly heartworm preventative, effective at killing the microfilaria.